taofeeksalas/Logistics-Analysis-Dashboard/README.md

 - Other carriers like APM Maersk and Hapag Lloyd offer opportunity for diversification.

 ### Delivery Timing
+- 4,983 orders have been successfully delivered.
-- 4,983 orders delivered, with 93 unshipped and 49 order delivery still ongoing.
+- 93 remain unshipped, and 49 are currently in transit (Delivery Ongoing)
-- 77.9% of shipments are classified as "Late Shipping" based on customer delivery preference.
+- The majority of shipments follow standard or economy fulfilment timelines; there is no classification for “Late Shipping” in the current dataset

 ---